 You can log into your pension account via TargetPlan on Aegon's website to see what you and UU have paid into your pension pot.

 You can also contact Aegon direct.

-If these savings exceed the £40k AA in any one tax year, Aegon will write to you to let you know.
-Members of the Hybrid/MIS Sections You can contact Willis Towers Watson who will be able to tell you how much your pension savings are.
-This will include the contributions to your DC top-up or AVC pot.
-They will also write to you if these savings have exceeded the £40k AA in any one tax year.
+If these savings exceed the AA in any one tax year, Aegon will write to you to let you know.

+Members of the Hybrid/MIS Sections

+You can contact WTW who will be able to tell you how much your DB pension savings are.

+You will need to contact Aegon or log on to TargetPlan for details of your DC top-up or AVC pot.

 If you exceed the AA, you can use any unused AA from the previous three tax years.
 So even if you exceed the AA in any one tax year, you might not necessarily have to pay a tax charge.
 If you exceed the AA, after taking into account any unused amounts from previous years, you will need to complete a self-assessment tax return to pay the tax charge.

 For details of any unused allowance from previous years, contact the Scheme administrator.